@GwtCompatible public abstract class Ordering<T> extends Object implements Comparator<T>

 equals (as defined here).
 Avoid its use in

-APIs, such as TreeSet.TreeSet(Comparator)
+APIs, such as TreeSet.TreeSet(Comparator), where such consistency

 is expected.